-The grottos of Loltún, are the largest and best known within the system of caverns located in the southern part of Yucatan, know about the Mayan civilization and make a tour just an hour from the city of Merida by the famous Puuc Route, whose name maya means “hills” or “mounds”.
-Visit the Grottos de Loltún, “stone flower” in Mayan.
-Here you can see cave paintings and a collapsed vault
+The caves of Loltún, are the largest and best known within the system of caverns located in the southern part of Yucatan, know about the Mayan civilization and make a tour just an hour from the city of Merida by the famous Puuc Route, whose name maya means “hills” or “mounds”.
+Visit the caves of Loltun, “stone flower” in Mayan.
+Here you can see cave paintings and a collapsed vault.

-This place is home to one of the most beautiful treasures: the Laguna de los Siete Colores which, in addition to its unique natural beauty, also holds other amazing treasures.
+This place is home to one of the most beautiful treasures: the Seven colored Lagoon which, in addition to its unique natural beauty, also holds other amazing treasures.
 It is home to some of the oldest organisms on the planet that could help decipher the origin of life and the secrets left by the pirates of the seventeenth and eighteenth centuries when they hid there.

 Lose yourself in the wild life in a craft boat and vibrate in front of the spectacular flight of thousands of birds that are summoned in the calm waters of the mangrove and soft beaches.
-Feel the contrasts caused by mixing the fresh water of the estuary that is irrigated with the waters that flow in underground rivers under the Yucatan peninsula and the salt water currents of the Gulf of Mexico and explores the habitat where the elegant flamingos, eagles, coexist fisherwomen, woodpeckers, hummingbirds, frigates, herons, ducks, gabiotas and pelicans.
+Feel the contrasts caused by mixing the fresh water of the estuary that is irrigated with the waters that flow in underground rivers under the Yucatan peninsula and the salt water currents of the Gulf of Mexico and explore the habitat where the elegant flamingos, fishereagles, woodpeckers, hummingbirds, frigates, woodpeckers, herons, ducks, seagulls and pelicans coexits.

 MAP OF PLACES OF INTEREST